 Biodiversity at Oakfield, our not-for-profit housing development

-Species selection has been key in the design
+Species selection has been considered in the design

-The landscape has been enhanced with plants recommended by the Royal Horticultural Society (RHS) ‘Perfect for Pollinators Plant List’, to encourage a wide range of wildlife.
-More than 300 trees of different varieties have been planted throughout Oakfield to bring seasonal interest and variation to accommodate different wildlife.
+The landscape has been enhanced with plants recommended by the Royal Horticultural Society (RHS) Plants for Pollinators lists (opens in a new window), to encourage a wide range of wildlife.
+More than 300 trees of different varieties will be planted throughout Oakfield to bring seasonal interest and variation to accommodate different wildlife.

 The development also includes green corridors of formal hornbeam hedges, allowing highways for hedgehogs and other small animals.
 Homes have also been fitted with bat boxes.